Protect your online identity with this email security guide

 1. Choose a strong password

-The most important part of securing your email account is securing your login data.
+The most important part of securing your email account is securing your login credentials.
 For this, you need to choose a strong password.
 Tutanota is one of the few services that allows an unlimited length of passwords.
 Upon sign-up, Tutanota also checks whether your password is strong enough so that it can't be broken by brute-force attacks.

 Once you have chosen a strong password, enable 2FA to protect your login to the maximum.
 Tutanota supports U2F (second factor with a hardware token) and TOTP (second factor with an authenticator app).
 Tutanota does not support second factors via SMS as these are considered not secure enough.

 We strongly recommend to use U2F (a hardware token such as YubiKey) as this is the most secure option.

 3. Choose an email service without password reset via email

 As already explained, password resets via email are one of the biggest threats to your online security.
 This reset feature makes it very easy to take over your accounts with a targeted attack, such as a smartly crafted phishing email.

 Tutanota does not offer an email reset feature to keep your account secure.